Frequently Asked Questions: Do I Need a PTIN?

 Individuals who have an Individual Taxpayer Identification Number (ITIN) are not eligible for a PTIN unless they are foreign persons with a permanent non-U.S. address, and can provide documentation to support that status.

-2. How do U.S. citizens without a social security number due to a conscientious objection for religious reasons obtain a PTIN? (revised 4/13/11)
+2. How do U.S. citizens without a social security number due to a conscientious objection for religious reasons obtain a PTIN? (updated 3/21/14)

 U.S. citizens who have a conscientious objection to obtaining a social security number for religious reasons must complete Form W-12, IRS Paid Preparer Tax Identification Number (PTIN) Application, either online or on paper, and a paper Form 8945, PTIN Supplemental Application For U.S. Citizens Without a Social Security Number Due To Conscientious Religious Objection.

 Documentation to substantiate identity, U.S. citizenship, and status as a member of a recognized religious group must accompany the Form 8945.
 Documentation requirements and mailing information are included in the Form 8945 instructions.
-An online Form W-12 combined with a paper Form 8945 will take 2-4 weeks to process versus an all paper application which will take 4-6 weeks.
+Allow 4-6 weeks to process your PTIN application.

 A foreign preparer who does not have and is not eligible to obtain a social security number and is neither a citizen of the U.S. nor a resident alien of the U.S. as defined in section 7701(b)(1)(A) will need to complete the Form W-12, IRS Paid Preparer Tax Identification Number (PTIN) Application, either online or on paper, and a paper Form 8946, PTIN Supplemental Application For Foreign Persons Without a Social Security Number.
 Only preparers that have a foreign (non-U.S.) address may file this form.